 Suggestions for best intros are from 10 to 15 seconds.
-Some short videos keep their intros between 3 to 5 seconds, and some high-performing video intros go up to about 20 seconds.
-The key is to keep the intro as short as possible and do everything it needs to do.
-Because your audience isn't going to watch a really long intro every single time.
+Some short videos keep their intros from 3 to 5 seconds, and some high-performing video intros go up to about 20 seconds.
+The key is to keep the intro as short as possible and do everything it needs to do, because your audience isn't going to watch a really long intro every single time.

 How do I make a YouTube intro video without watermark?